How I Overcame TV Addiction, Reclaimed My Life, and Gained Two Months Per Year

 Soon after I read Ellen’s article, I sat down and wrote out an inspiring vision for the life I wanted to live and the person I wanted to be.
 As you might imagine, my vision didn’t include watching six hours of television every day.

 Still, my addiction was well-established.
-So, while my heartfelt vision statement was a great place to start, I knew it was going to take more than words on a page to begin turning that vision into reality.
+So, while my heartfelt vision statement was a great place to start, I knew it would take more than words on a page to begin turning that vision into reality.
 Here are several things that worked for me.

 1. Monitor and Track How Much Time You Waste on TV